Do you want a fun day out with the family? Or fancy an outdoor challenge? Check out these amazing mazes in Ireland to puzzle your way out of!

 The Kildare Maze in Naas has a choice of 2 maze experiences, a hedge maze and a wooden maze.
 At the centre of the hedge maze, there is a viewing tower so you can plan your exit route!

 Other on-site attractions for families include; crazy golf, pets corner, adventure trail and zip wires and there are picnic benches and play units suitable for younger children.
-All in all the Kildare Maze offers a great day out.

-You may also enjoy – 101 of the Best Ideas for Your Family Vacation in Ireland
+You May Also Enjoy 101 of the Best Ideas for Your Family Vacation in Ireland

 Greenan Maze, Wicklow